thewatermethod/resume-resume-ooh-la-la/src/entries/work/2016-providence-college.md

 start: 2016-03-01
 ---

--   Developed and lead the college’s Web Accessibility implementation plan
+-   Developed and led the college’s Web Accessibility implementation plan
 -   Modernized legacy front end Javascript by converting jQuery to vanilla Javascript/es6/web components
 -   Created serverless Node microservices to offload tasks from WordPress to Azure
 -   Interface directly with stakeholders across campus, working with faculty, students, and other administrative offices to complete projects in a timely and independent manner